Congratulations to the 2017 Best Health & Wellness Program Finalists!

 Shell Oil Company aspires to be the world’s most competitive and innovative energy company—and it employs a workforce as diverse as the businesses it supports.
 To accommodate the diverse needs of its employees, Shell developed a customizable, inclusive campaign to improve employee health.

-The Culture of Health: Healthy High Performing People initiative is a suite of turnkey solutions addressing diet, physical activity, and healthy meetings (e.g., including standing/walking meetings and food offerings) that sites and businesses across Shell can customize to meet the needs of their employees.
+The Culture of Health: Healthy High Performing People initiative is a suite of turnkey solutions addressing diet, physical activity, and healthy meetings (e.g., including standing/walking meetings and healthy food offerings) that sites and businesses across Shell can customize to meet the needs of their employees.

 Shell’s Culture of Health initiative shows that an inclusive approach, refreshed over time, leads to sustained participation and changed behaviors.
-Fifty-eight percent of Shell’s eligible employees were enrolled in the program between 2015 and 2016.
+Fifty-eight percent of Shell’s employees were enrolled in the program between 2015 and 2016.
 The company has also seen long-term results with increases in health and wellness activity participation, decreased absenteeism, and improved health care costs.

 Communities around the world suffer from the last-mile problem: an inability to deliver critical medicines to distant families in need.
 This problem is particularly evident in Rwanda, where 23% of maternal deaths are attributed to postpartum hemorrhaging, which requires a blood transfusion to survive.

 Poor roads, weather conditions, and lack of proper refrigeration make it difficult to deliver or store blood and other sensitive and critical products and medications.
 To combat this issue, UPS developed a partnership that combines logistics, technology, and health expertise to launch a humanitarian drone initiative for communities in the last mile.